Drafteame/taskrun/README.md

         - '"Hello, World!"'
       env:
         # This remote loads the values from the specified source and key.
 If the source is not specified
-        # it will be omitted
+        # it will be omitted.
+        #
+        # Remote is the first to be loaded, so if there is a conflict with the vars, the remote value will be
+        # overwritten.
         remote:
           source: secretsmanager
           key: secret-name

-        # This vars will be loaded after the remote, so if there is a conflict the remote value will be overwritten.
+        # This vars will be loaded after the remote.
+The resolve order for var sources is env, ssm and static.
+        # If there are dependencies between vars, these are resolved at the end by replacing the collected values
+        # and resolving recursively all missing vars at that moment.
         vars:
           # This is a hardcoded value
           SOME_VAR: